Category:

 Source: G2

-If you’re dealing with lots of electronic documents every week and need a reliable way to collect signatures, DocuSign has you covered.
+If you’re dealing with lots of electronic documents every week and need a reliable way to collect signatures, DocuSign is a good option.
 You can sign documents electronically, track progress, and make sure every step is secure and legally compliant.

 But DocuSign isn’t just for signing.
-Legal teams looking for more control over the entire contract workflow can also use DocuSign CLM (contract lifecycle management).
+Legal teams looking for more control over the entire contract workflow can also use DocuSign CLM.
 This solution helps draft, negotiate, manage, and store contracts in one place.

 Best Features

-• CLM for legal workflows – Draft, approve, and store digital documents in one place.
+• CLM for legal workflows: Draft, approve, and store digital documents in one place with full legal compliance baked in.

-• Security and compliance – Meets the legal standards under ESIGN, UETA, and other key laws.
+• Security and compliance: Meets legal standards under ESIGN, UETA, and other key laws, and supports features required for strict legal compliance.

-• Tons of integrations – Works smoothly with Salesforce, Google Workspace, Microsoft 365, and others.
+• Tons of integrations: Works smoothly with Salesforce, Google Workspace, Microsoft 365, and others, with support for digital certificate options when higher verification is required.

 Pros